How to Heal

 Exercise: Move Your Body Daily

-Why it matters: Exercise literally changes your brain chemistry.
+Why it matters: Exercise changes your brain chemistry.
 It's the fastest way to feel better.

 What to do: